 On this page

-If you’re new to hiring staff, use the business.gov.au – Hiring employees checklist to make sure you get things right at the start.
+If you’re new to hiring staff, use this free and easy business.gov.au – Hiring employees checklist to make sure you get things right.

 - minimum pay rates